Keep calm and get your cloud under control

 Two factors can give you control over the cloud – the first is cloud provider technical capabilities and responsibility.
 At the same time, the other one is the depth of your cloud expertise (or of your IT administrator).
 This means you will never manage your data confidently if your cloud platform lacks the vital features.
 In the same way, the choice of even the most technically advanced cloud service will be worthless if you don’t know how to operate it properly.

 At this stage, look deeper into what your cloud provider offers and ask about compliance, data encryption and some relevant features, such as data tracking and access roles management.

-Cloud is a very crowded place, but even here it’s possible to be the boss and control data with ease.
+Cloud is a very crowded place, but even here, it’s possible to be the boss and easily control data.
 Are you coping with your cloud management?
-If not, there must be something you need to change, be it cloud provider or your approach.
+If not, there must be something you need to change, be it a cloud provider or your approach.

 If you need a partner in software development, we're here to help you.